kevinstaresdarbon/hobbies/README.md

 It contains an ai art generated header and footer banner.
 It describes my three favourite hobbies on three seperate sub-pages.

-Table of Contents
-Included for your ease of use is a table of contents

-Installation
-Usage
-Credits

 Installation
 If you wish to work on the files for this project you can clone it onto your machine.